HuiliWu-code/SwinBayesNet/README.md

 ## Contents

+- **Backbone: Feature Extraction**
-- **Backbone_Feature Extraction**: `Swin_transformer_model.py` contains the feature extraction model for SDSS images with 5 bands.
+- `Swin_transformer_model.py` contains the feature extraction model for SDSS images with 5 bands.
 It provides two models: one for two-class classification and one for three-class classification, as described in the paper's two-stage model.
 Below is an example of how to use these models:

     ```python
     # Swin Transformer model for two-class classification